grackle-project/grackle/doc/source/Installation.rst

 They are most useful on HPC systems that provide multiple compiler toolchains.
 These are the *\*.cmake* files in the **config/host-config** directory.

-Importantly, the usage of *host-files* is optiona (and usually not required).
+Importantly, the usage of *host-files* is optional (and usually not required).
 They usually aren't needed on local systems (if you find that Grackle won't compile without a host-file, please let us know -- that may indicative of a bug).
 They should generally **NOT** be used when Grackle is embedded within another CMake project.